Project: Guessing Game

 Exceptions should only be used to indicate that a recoverable error has occurred and

-blocks being used to handle recovering from this event eg. giving any
+try-catch blocks being used to handle recovering from this event eg. giving any

 allocated resources back to the OS, as such exceptions should be used only in